laxuanlinh/fibonacci-challenge/README.md

-Fibonacci Challenge - Input a number and print out Fibonacci sequence with max is less than input
+Fibonacci Challenge - Input a number and print out Fibonacci sequence with max is less than the input